smuellerDD/leancrypto/README.md

 Using the clan-scan tool with the command `ninja -C build/ scan-build` shows no issues.

+## Linux Hints

+Linux offers the `memfd_secret(2)` system call which would be used by `leancrypto` for secure memory allocation, if it is available.
+This system call, however, is only available when the kernel is booted with `securemem.enable=1`.
+With this option enabled, according to the kernel documentation suspend is disabled as long as one or more memory with `memfd_secret` is in use.

+If the `memfd_secret` is not available, `leancrypto` will use `mlock` to protect memory with sensitive data.

 ## ACVP Testing

 ACVP certificate: A770